lyndongeo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 7; Function that prints the last digit of a number Task 9; function that prints the 9 times table, starting with 0 Task 10;function that adds two integers and returns the result.
+Task 11;  function that prints all natural numbers from n to 98